MadAppGang/MAGCoreData/README.md

 ```

 #### Auto-mapping
-Feature allows set properties automatically if key dictionary and object's property name are the same.
+The feature allows to set properties automatically if the key dictionary and the object's property name are the same.
 ```objective-c
 Student *student = [Student createFromDictionary:@{@"identifier": @"1", @"name": @"Marcus"}];
 NSLog(@"id = %@", student.identifier); // 1